dart-lang/site-www/src/_guides/language/numbers.md

   </tr>
 </table>

+***[QUESTION: Could we simplify this section?
+The \* classes are confusing.
+Maybe we could have a single figure for the platform-specific types that shows the native & web class hierarchies side by side?
+Then we could just point out, hey look, int & double can be the same type in a web program.
+It might be easier for me to explain if I could see examples of the underlying types you're talking about.]***

-For native targets, a Dart developer may assume that `int` maps to a signed 64-bit integer representation and `double` maps to a 64-bit, IEEE floating point representation matching the underlying processor.
+For native targets, you can assume that
+`int` maps to a signed 64-bit integer representation and `double` maps to a 64-bit, IEEE floating-point representation that matches the underlying processor:
-In general, the developer may simply assume the above hierarchy, with `int` and `double` as concrete implementation types.

 ```
   Object